Matt Moulson: Personal life

 Moulson married Alicia Backman, who is the daughter of former NHL player Mike Backman, on July 3, 2010.
-Alicia's sister, Jaclyn, is the wife of current Los Angeles Kings goaltender Jonathan Quick.
+Alicia's sister, Jaclyn, is married to current New York Rangers goaltender Jonathan Quick.
 Moulson's sister Shannon played her NCAA college ice hockey for the Niagara Purple Eagles women's ice hockey program and formerly competed in the Canadian Women's Hockey League for the Toronto Furies.
 Moulson's brother Chris played for two years at Cornell University, Matt's alma mater, and last played at Acadia University.

 The couple have two children together, their first child, Mila Toni, was born on August 6, 2012, and the couple's second child, George Benjamin, was born on October 11, 2013.
 Former Islanders' teammate John Tavares is the godfather of Moulson's daughter, Mila and Kyle Okposo is the godfather of Moulson's son, George, who is also believed to be named after his wife's own godfather George McPhee, who is President of Hockey OPS for the Vegas Golden Knights.

 Moulson is also a lacrosse player; in fact, he was drafted higher in the National Lacrosse League (NLL) than in the NHL, being selected in the fourth round, 37th overall, by the Rochester Knighthawks.